Sakorona/SDVMods/DynamicNightTime/README.md

 Make sure that if you have problems with other mods that you are running their latest version.
 Also, this mod does not alter wake up time.

+NOTE: DNT does some assumption work lighting after sunset is consistent.
+This also may not match your tick timing if you use time speed mods.

 ## Multiplayer Compatibility
 This mod is MP compatible, and all clients will need it for it to work.